-The programme is implemented to ensure farm wastewater disposal is carried out in a manner that complies with regional rules and relevant resource consents.
-The process is fully documented in the Procedures Manual and is subject to both internal and external quality audits.
+The farm monitoring programme aims to ensure farm wastewater disposal is carried out in a manner that complies with regional rules and relevant resource consents.

 In Northland there are approximately:

 - 190 active permitted activity farms – must comply with regional rules

 - 600 active consented farms – must comply with conditions of resource consent and permitted activity rules.